 Arizona bison mainly roam in two separate locations within the state.
-You could make an argument that there are three areas because of the House Rock Wildlife Area that is a large enclosure area similar to the Raymond Wildlife Area.
+You could make an argument that there are three areas because of the House Rock Wildlife Area in conjunction to the Raymond Wildlife Area.
 The House Rock Wildlife Area is where the original House Rock herd came from, which now resides primarily within the Grand Canyon National Park.
-Both the Raymond and House Rock enclosure areas have hunts for designated cow and yearling bison, with House Rock Wildlife Area adding two designated yearling bison hunts.
-These hunts are as guaranteed as they can get as they are very controlled and are typically one-day hunts.
+Both the Raymond and House Rock Wildlife Areas have hunts for designated cow and yearling bison, with House Rock Wildlife Area adding two designated yearling bison hunts.
+These hunts are as guaranteed as they can get, as they are very controlled and are typically one-day hunts.

 Go on More Hunts with Better Information, Join Huntin' Fool Today!